GluuFederation/docs-gg-prod/docs/source/index.md

 Below are a few use cases and functionalities supported by Gluu Gateway:

+- Control access to APIs by requiring OAuth or UMA scopes
+- Collect and report OAuth and UMA usage metrics
 - Introspect bearer access tokens
 - Validate the signature of JWT access tokens
-- Control access to APIs by requiring OAuth or UMA scopes
-- Collect and report OAuth and UMA usage metrics
-- Simplify installation, administration, and scaling of the platform
 - A GUI to simplify ongoing administration
 - Support for Kong plugins to enable rate limiting, logging, and many other capabilities.